rgrrrrrba/rgrrrrrba.github.io/_posts/post/2015-11-05-minimum-viable-ef.md

 	// or, if you wanted to hide the implementation detail
 	// and not make the consumer concerned about where the
-	// curent price comes from:
+	// current price comes from:

 	public decimal GetValue(Security security) => this.Units * security.CurrentPrice;